 Wandering the streets in your bathrobe (yukata) to try different onsen is not completely unheard of in this hot spring town with seven public onsen to try.
 Spend a few nights so you can visit them all and choose your favorite.

 This onsen amusement park has hot springs themed to reflect communal bathing traditions from all over the world.
 Experience a Roman bath, a Finnish sauna, a Japanese outdoor bath, and more, all in one day.
-When you need a break for baths and saunas, then you can play arcade games, get a massage, workout in the gym, or eat foods from all over Japan.
+When you need a break for baths and saunas, then you can play arcade games, get a massage, workout in the gym, or eat food from all over Japan.

 If you don’t have time to go exploring rural Japan, you can still experience an onsen right in the heart of Tokyo.
 This place is a mix of spa and amusement park, you could easily spend a full day there.
 The Big Common Bath provides the most traditional experience, but there are numerous other spa options to try.
 The Foot Bath is a great spot for those who want to feel the warmth and relaxation of an onsen but stay clothed because you’re just submerging your feet in the spring.
 You could also try the rock salt sauna or a fish therapy pedicure.
 On the amusement park side of the experience, try local foods, visit a fortune teller, and play carnival games.